 If a motorcyclist causes an accident in Michigan and is sued in a lawsuit for personal injuries, he will be liable for all of the damages he causes.
 The motorcyclist’s insurance will provide legal representation and property protection insurance to the person whose property is damaged, if needed.
-This includes damages and claims that someone that would normally be unable to collect if the injuries were suffered from an ordinary car accident or truck accident, as a motorcyclist is not required to carry Michigan no fault insurance and therefore, does not enjoy the immunity to tort liability for all medical bills and wage loss for the first three years that automobile drivers enjoy.
+This includes damages and claims that someone would normally be unable to collect if the injuries were suffered from an ordinary car or truck accident, as a motorcyclist is not required to carry Michigan No-Fault insurance and therefore, does not enjoy the immunity to tort liability for all medical bills and wage loss for the first three years that car drivers enjoy.

-Also, a person suing a motorcyclist who is at fault for an accident can sue for any injury because again, a motorcyclist is not required to carry no fault insurance.
+Also, a person suing a motorcyclist who is at-fault for an accident can sue for any injury because again, a motorcyclist is not required to carry no-fault insurance.
 Keep in mind, motorcyclists are required to carry motorcycle insurance.

-If you have caused a motorcycle crash and are seeking answers, please call the motorcycle accident lawyers of Michigan Auto Law at (800) 777-0028, with no fee or obligation.
+- Motorcycle accidents involving an automobile that is not parked: The motorcyclist will qualify for No-Fault benefits with one exception: If the motorcyclist is the “title owner” of the vehicle, he must have motorcycle insurance on his motorcycle, or he will be disqualified.
 Assuming the motorcycle is insured and there’s collision coverage on the motorcycle policy, that coverage will pay for the damage to the motorcycle.
-If the motorcyclist is at fault for the accident, the motorcycle insurer will provide legal representation for the claim and will pay up to the liability policy limits to any injured parties.
-Other than that, the motorcycle insurer plays no part in paying Michigan no fault benefits.
+If the motorcyclist is at-fault for the accident, the motorcycle insurer will provide legal representation for the claim and will pay up to the liability policy limits to any injured parties.
+Other than that, the motorcycle insurer plays no part in paying Michigan No-Fault benefits.

 Michigan Auto Law has been exclusively handling auto negligence cases, including numerous motorcycle accident cases, for more than 50 years.
 We can help Michigan motorcycle accident victims and their family members better understand motorcycle insurance laws and what happens after someone has been seriously injured in a crash.
 To speak with a motorcycle accident lawyer directly, please call us at (800) 777-0028 for a free case evaluation.